Serkan Erdoğan

-Serkan Erdoğan (born 30 August 1978) is a retired Turkish professional basketball player.
+Serkan Erdoğan (born 30 August 1978) is a Turkish retired professional basketball player.
 Erdoğan tested positive for the banned substance Nandrolone, and was thus immediately suspended from the FIBA SuproLeague's 2000–01 season competition.

 Professional career

 Erdoğan was a developmental product of the TED Ankara Kolejliler academy, and made his professional debut with that team.
 He then played with the Turkish Super League clubs Tuborg Pilsener, Tofaş, and Ülkerspor.
 After that, Erdoğan played with TAU Ceramica of the Spanish League.

 Erdoğan then played with the Turkish clubs Efes Pilsen and Türk Telekom.
 After that he moved to the Spanish club Meridiano Alicante.
 On January 24, 2011, he signed a contract with the Turkish club Beşiktaş.
 He signed a two-year contract with the Turkish club Banvit, in the summer of 2011.
 He signed a contract with the Turkish club Royal Halı Gaziantep, in the summer of 2013.
 With Gaziantep, he played his last game in professional club basketball in December 2013.